 Let's analyze the meaning of sentence a.
 The sentence clearly conveys that that the company did the job of extending the training period for the interns.
 The word “extended” works as “verb” in this sentence.

 Sentence b means that many interns became unhappy because the training period was extended.
 In this sentence, the verb is "made".
 "Extended" is the verb-ed modifier that is giving additional information about "the training period".
-So, here we see that the same word "extended" can work as a verb and as a modifier, depending upon how it has used in the sentence.
+So, here we see that the same word "extended" can work as a verb and as a modifier, depending upon how it has been used in the sentence.
 In fact, most of the words can be written as “verb” as well as “modifier” if we add “ed” to them.
 “Spawned” is also one of them.

 If you want to know how to tell whether a verb-ed word is a simple past tense verb or a modifier, read in the following section about this simple test that can be very handy.